 Ethical business practices

-Our policies detail the standards expected throughout the Group including free and fair competition, the prohibition of bribery, honest and fair dealing with suppliers, and ensuring that the welfare of workers and employment conditions within the supply chain meet recognised standards.
-All employees are made aware of the Bribery Act and refresher training is undertaken regularly.
+EMIS Group policies detail the standards expected throughout the Group.
+This includes free and fair competition, the prohibition of bribery and all forms of corruption, honest and fair dealing with suppliers, and ensuring that the welfare of workers and employment conditions within the supply chain meet recognised standards.
+All employees are made aware of the requirements of the UK Bribery Act 2010 upon joining the business and refresher training is carried out annually.